Saydemr/Speech-and-Language-Processing/README.md

 ```

 Feel free to attach screenshots to illustrate the errors and help the community better understand the location or nature of the error.

+## Do NOT forget to report errors as a mail to the authors

+[Click here](mailto:slp3edbugs@gmail.com) to report the errors as a mail to the authors.